 Gift means any payment that confers a personal benefit on the recipient, to the extent that consideration of equal or greater value is not received and includes a rebate or discount in the price of anything of value unless the rebate or discount is made in the regular course of business to members of the public.
 Any person, other than a defendant in a criminal action, who claims that a payment is not a gift by reason of receipt of consideration has the burden of proving that the consideration received is of equal or greater value.
+The value of a gift shall be as determined by title 2, section 18946 of the California Code of Regulations.

-High Level Filer means the Mayor, the members of the City Council, the City

-Attorney, City Manager, City Treasurer, City Auditor, Planning Commissioners, members of the Funds Commission, members of the Retirement Board, members of the San Diego Data Processing Corporation Board, members of the Defined Contribution Plan Board, the Ethics Commission, and any candidate for an elective office of the City.
+High Level Filer means the Mayor, the members of the City Council, the City Attorney, City Manager, the City Treasurer, City Auditor, the City Comptroller, the Chief Operating Officer, the Chief Financial Officer, the Chief Investment Officer, Investment Officers, members of the Planning Commissioners Commission, members of the Funds Commission, members of the Retirement Board, members of the San Diego Data Processing Corporation Board, members of the Defined Contribution Plan Board, the Ethics Commission, and any candidate for an elective office of the City, and any other individual whose position is governed by California Government Code sections 87200 through 87210.